pratyushjain99/Project4-pratyusj/README.md

 Assigned by Joe Mertz
 Please direct questions to Piazza, to a TA, or to Joe.

+Three notes:
+ - Like the other projects, you must do this project alone.
+ - Additional information about deploying your web service to the cloud will be provided before Task 1 is due (and you have two weeks for Task 2).
+ - The images are accurate, but mislabled "Heroku" instead of GitHub Codespaces.

 ## Project Topics: Mobile to Cloud application

 This project has 2 tasks: